Scope: Educational Print Design

 Read to Succeed Buffalo

-A small group of designers were tasked to redesign educational resources that promote literacy learning for children in grades PK–3.
+Three other designers and I were tasked to redesign educational resources that promote literacy learning for children in grades PK–3.
 Each item acts as its own sheet, but can also be compiled into a booklet, or Build-A-Binder.

 *Cover designed by Emily Castrichini & Amy Ottman

-Axle was designed to act as a guide who learns and grows alongside the reader.
-Kids can place stickers within the gears to mark their literacy accomplishments and see visual progress.
+The robot, Axle, acts as a guide who learns and grows alongside the reader.
+Kids place stickers within the gears to track their literacy accomplishments and visualize their progress.

-Out of the Trash and onto the Fridge
+Keeping resources out of the trash bin and onto the fridge

-The original document needed a literacy upgrade that would make it worth holding onto through the eyes of younger children and their parents.
+The document needed a literacy upgrade to make it worth holding onto from the perspective of younger children and their parents.

 I proposed the idea of creating a DIY robot activity.
-Children can mix and match heads, bodies, and legs to create a robot of their own.
+With this, children can mix and match heads, bodies, and legs to create a robot of their own.

 *Made in collaboration with Emily Castrichini